 Meet Blank Park Zoo's slick new addition, then help name her

 Blank Park Zoo welcomed a new harbor seal on Aug.
 20, 2019.
 They are asking for the public's help in naming her.
-Blank Park Zoo, Special to the Register
+The Des Moines Register

 Blank Park Zoo just welcomed a new pup into its seal family.